 What if you do get that coveted acceptance letter over the summer?
 If you make your plans well, it’ll be an exciting surprise rather than an agonizing wait.
 There’s even the chance that you’ll change your mind and decide to stick with your second-choice school.
 Either way, you can rest easy knowing that you handled the situation with maturity and foresight.

-Are you looking for some help in making your waitlist plans and perfecting your update letter?
+Are you looking for some help in perfecting your update letter?
 CollegeVine is here to help.
 Our experienced consultants can assist you in crafting a compelling waitlist letter that truly shows off your achievements and potential.
-Visit the CollegeVine website for more details about our waitlist services.
+Learn more about our Waitlist Letter Review Service.